 Joshua N. Silverman - Director, Chairman of the Board.
 Mr. Silverman joined Neurotrope as a Director and Chairman of the Board in August 2016.
 Mr. Silverman currently serves as the managing member of Parkfield Funding LLC.
 Mr. Silverman has also served as Interim Chairman, Interim Chief Executive Officer and Interim President of PharmaCyte Biotech, Inc. (Nasdaq: PMCB) since October 2022 and as a director since August 2022.
 Mr. Silverman was the co-founder, and a principal and managing partner of Iroquois Capital Management, LLC ("Iroquois"), an investment advisory firm.
 Since its inception in 2003 until July 2016, Mr. Silverman served as co-chief investment officer of Iroquois.
 While at Iroquois, he designed and executed complex transactions, structuring and negotiating investments in both public and private companies and has often been called upon by the companies solve inefficiencies as they relate to corporate structure, cash flow, and management.
 From 2000 to 2003, Mr. Silverman served as co-chief investment officer of Vertical Ventures, LLC, a merchant bank.
 Prior to forming Iroquois, Mr. Silverman was a director of Joele Frank, a boutique consulting firm specializing in mergers and acquisitions.
 Previously, Mr. Silverman served as assistant press secretary to the president of the United States.
-In addition to Synaptogenix, Mr. Silverman currently serves as a director of AYRO, Inc., MYMD Pharmaceuticals, Inc. and Petros Pharmaceutical, Inc., all of which are public companies.
-He previously served as a director of Marker Therapeutics, Inc. from 2016 until 2018 and Protegenics Therapeutics, Inc. from 2016 to 2022.
+In addition to Synaptogenix, Mr. Silverman has served as a director and acting Chief Executive Officer of AYRO, Inc. (Nasdaq: AYRO) since 2020; as Interim Chief Executive Officer, Interim President and Interim Chairman of PharmaCyte Biotech, Inc. (Nasdag: PMCB); as director of MYMD Pharmaceuticals, Inc. (Nasdaq: MYMD) since September 2018; and as Vice Chairman of Petros Pharmaceutical, Inc. (Nasdaq: PTPI).
+He previously served as a director of Marker Therapeutics, Inc. from 2016 until 2018 and Protagenic Therapeutics, Inc. from 2016 to 2022.
 Mr. Silverman received his B.A. from Lehigh University in 1992.
 Mr. Silverman was chosen as Chairman of Synaptogenix because of his lengthy public company, finance and business experience.

 William S. Singer - Director and Vice-Chairman of the Board of Directors.
 Mr. Singer served as a Director and Vice-Chairman of the Board for Neurotrope since August 23, 2019.
-Mr. Singer served as President of CRE until April 26, 2016 and served on its board of directors.
 He was a partner in the Chicago office of the law firm of Kirkland & Ellis LLP from 1980 until 2006 and has been of counsel to that firm since that time, concentrating his practice on corporate, real estate, and legislative matters.
-He has been listed in Crain's Who's Who in Chicago Business in the 2000, 2001, 2002, 2003, and 2004 editions.
-Mr. Singer has been prominently active in Chicago public service, serving as an Alderman for several years and as a candidate for Mayoral office.
+Mr. Singer currently serves on the Board of Directors of the National Park Foundation.
+He was appointed by the Secretary of the Interior.
+Mr. Singer has been prominently active in Chicago public service, serving as an Alderman for several years and as a candidate for Mayor.
 Mr. Singer was chosen as a director of Synaptogenix because of his lengthy legal and public company experience.